alza-bitz/bats-ansible/README.md

 These functions allow the creation of Bats test suites with the following features:

-- Start one or more containers that will form your test inventory.
+- Start one or more Docker containers that will form your test inventory.
 - Apply the role under test to some or all of the inventory, using your test playbook definitions.
 - Make state-based verifications on the inventory, using the functions provided, in combination with standard Bats assertion techniques or with the third-party [bats-assert][bats-assert] library instead.